 When a woman, or anyone, is looking at career options, they must take in to account their existing responsibilities and the responsibilities of the career they are pursuing.
-If a person has children or an ailing parent to care for, they must take that into account.
 We must find balance and prioritize our responsibilities.
 If a person really wants or even needs a job that interferes with their other responsibilities, they must find alternate care for the people who rely on them.
 Some jobs and careers simply cannot provide this flexibility that Quist is searching for.

 Communication might be the real issue when women want to return to work, but the job isn’t there for her anymore

 Quist describes her own experience when she was working at a law firm in New York and became pregnant with her first baby.
 The reality fell short of her expectations to be able to work part time while pursuing motherhood.
 She says as soon as she announced her pregnancy, her responsibilities began diminishing till finally she had to leave.
 She says she would have preferred working part time and keeping her foot in the door.